lsst-sqre/nublado/docs/admin/init-containers.rst

 Nublado can run any containers of your choice as init containers.

-The container command can be specified as a comma-separated list of strings, such as ``["nublado", "inithome"]``.
+The container command can be specified as a YAML list of strings.
 If not specified, the default container command will be used.

 By default, the init container is run with the same UID, primary GID, and supplemental groups as the user, and with privilege escalation disabled.